tinfoilcipher/simple-monitoring-server/README.md

   ...
 ```

-Ensure to `export SERVER_HOSTNAME=myserver.domain.com` before running the application.
+Ensure to `export SERVER_HOSTNAME` to the same name on your certificate before running the application.
 The server should be acessible at `https://$SERVER_HOSTNAME` on launch.